MaikHeine/cypherguard/README.md

 # CypherGuard

-CypherGuard is a file encryption and decryption tool with a modern UI built using Python and PySide6 (WIP).
-It allows users to securely encrypt and decrypt text files using `Fernet`, a encryption algorithm found in the `cryptography` library.
+CypherGuard is a file encryption and decryption tool with a modern UI built using Python and PySide6.
+It allows users to securely encrypt and decrypt text files using `Fernet`, `RSA` and `AES`.

 ## Features

-- Generate `Fernet` encryption keys
+- Generate `Fernet`, `RSA` and `AES`. encryption keys
 - Encrypt files
 - Decrypt files
-- Modern UI built with PySide6 (WIP)
+- Modern UI built with PySide6

 ## Prerequisites